 1. Are your sales and marketing teams meeting regularly?

-If you’re teams aren’t meeting together on a regular basis, there’s no way they can effectively work together.
-Setting up regular meetings allows marketers to know how sales is doing with their quota and goals, while offering support when needed.
+If your teams aren’t meeting together on a regular basis, there’s no way they can effectively work together.
+Setting up regular meetings allows marketers to know how sales is doing with their quota and goals while offering support when needed.
 It also allows the marketing team to share upcoming campaigns, content, and offers that will be promoted.

 2. Are you equipping your sales team with content marketing?